 A national programme is helping prevent the spread of type 2 diabetes.

 There are currently five million people in England at risk of developing type 2 diabetes.
-By 2034, one in three people will be obese and one in 10 will develop type 2 diabetes.
-However, for many of these people, diabetes is preventable.
+Estimates state that by 2034, one in three people will be obese and one in 10 will develop type 2 diabetes.
+However, it's not too late to do something about it.
+For many people diabetes is preventable.

-Those referred to the nine-month programme will receive personalised help to reduce their risk, including education on health eating and lifestyle, help to lose weight and bespoke physical exercise programmes.
+Those referred to the nine-month programme will receive personalised help to reduce their risk, including education on healthy eating and lifestyle, help to lose weight and bespoke physical exercise programmes.

 Participants receive support to change their lifestyle in a friendly and supportive group environment, facilitated by specialist staff trained in behaviour change and diabetes prevention and recruited from the local community.